Webster University is one of four CRNA schools in Missouri.

 Can students work while they’re in the program?

 “[They] do not encourage students to work while they are in the Nurse Anesthetist program.
-Between clinical hours and the academic rigor of the program, students would find it difficult to work.
-Weekends are usually spared for study and family time.”
+Between clinical hours and family time.”

 All information given on this site about Webster University St Louis MO’s Nurse Anesthetist Program was taken directly from their website.